Lancet August 15, 2015

 Endpoint

-Composite of cardiac death, nonfatal MI, or refractory angina
+Composite of cardiovascular death, nonfatal MI, or refractory angina

-Key result: Preventive PCI significantly reduced the risk of major cardiac adverse events compared to culprit-only PCI.
+Key result: Preventive PCI significantly reduced the risk of adverse cardiovascular events by 65% compared to culprit-only PCI.

 2015